hameedullah/consoleme/README.md

 - [myKaarma](https://mykaarma.com/)
 - [National Center for Biotechnology Information](https://www.ncbi.nlm.nih.gov/)
-- Feel free to submit a PR or let us know in an [Issue](https://github.com/Netflix/consoleme/issues) if you'd like to add your company to this list.
+- Feel free to submit a PR or let us know in an [Issue](https://github.com/Netflix/consoleme/issues) if you'd like to add your company to this list